kailight/audiocare/README.md

 Alsa (Advanced Linux Sound Architecture) is low-level *driver* for linux audio devices

-First step would be to plug-in our devices and configure
+First step would be to plug-in our USB microphone/audiocard and configure

-Raspberry PI has Jack output by default, so we only need to plug our microphone in.

     > alsamixer

-unmute all devices with "m", set all levels to average value
+unmute all controls with "m", set all levels to average value

+*On Raspbian Alsa/Jack config is not saved from QJackCtl UI, so Jack will always try to capture audio from built in audio card*

+For now only way I found to make it play nice is

+* Disable built-in audio card

+      > sed -i -e 's/dtparam=audio=on/dtparam=audio=off/g' /boot/config.txt

+* Set usb card to use hw:0 slot

+      > echo "options snd-usb-audio index=0" >> /etc/modprobe.d/alsa-base.conf

+* Reboot

+      > reboot

+* Check that microphone is card0

+      > arecord -l

+  *should read `card 0: **Your Microphone Name**, device 0*`

+   **If this is not true, contact developer right here**

-Test that microphone works
+* (optional) test that microphone works

         > arecord filename.wav

+  *this should record a wav file to disk*

-Test that speakers work
+* (optional) Test that speakers work

       > aplay filename.wav

-**If the tests not passed, its best to contact developer right here**

-*On Raspbian Alsa/Jack config is not saved from QJackCtl UI, so Jack will always try to capture audio from built in audio card*

-Disable build-in audio card

-    > sed -i -e 's/dtparam=audio=on/dtparam=audio=off/g' /boot/config.txt

-Yet still jackd won't work, since jackd v2 is bundled, and it requires DBus/Desktop and we should install jackd v1
+#### 1.5 Configuring Jack

+We have 2 options, use Jack1 or Jack2.

+##### 1.5.1 Install jack1 instead

+This way downside is I couldn't find way to change default driver properties

     > apt remove jackd
     > apt install jackd1

+##### 1.5.2 Configure default jack2

+Running jackd2 allows us to control properties with jack_control

+First we save usage of dbus without Desktop

+    > echo "export DBUS_SESSION_BUS_ADDRESS=unix:path=/run/dbus/system_bus_socket" >> ~/.bashrc

+Check

+    > nano ~/.bashrc

+Allow user to use audio

+    > echo "<policy user="pi">\n<allow own="org.freedesktop.ReserveDevice1.Audio0"/>\n</policy>" >> /etc/dbus-1/system.conf

+Check

+    > nano /etc/dbus-1/system.conf

 Test

+    > reboot
     > jackd -d alsa

+If it doesn't work with root access drop access with

+    > exit
+    > jackd -d alsa

-*it should not do any output, just should not crash*
+*test should not do any output, but jackd should not crash*

 #### 2. Install code

 To install the code you need Git.
-Git is installed on RPI by default.
-So.
+Git is bundled with RPI.

 * Get root access